mtholder/OTifacts/README.md

 The scripts directory here is intended to only relate to scripts that validate or reformat
     data stored in this repository.

+## License
+Note that the [License.txt](./License.txt) and [CONTRIBUTORS.txt](./CONTRIBUTORS.txt)
+only refer to the content of the repo - not the linked data.
+Check the linked cites for further information about Licensing and authorship, if you are going to download data from those sites.

+The `references` field has keys that refer to the BibTeX keys of entries in the [references/OTifacts.bib](./references/OTifacts.bib) file to assist in citations.

+The `license_url` and `license_of_tou_info` fields are intend to store a link (former) or text (latter) pertaining to the license info URLs or terms of use statements.
+Certainly check those links, if you are going to download information from those cites, but do due diligence regardless as the info in these files may not be up-to-date.

 ## Scripts